 What is the project about?

-- Relevant experiences and lessons from community-oriented climate-resilient water infrastructure and management practices identified and widely shared to facilitate replication in other vulnerable areas.
+Output 1.e: Relevant experiences/lessons from community oriented climate resilient water infrastructure and management practices (including gender differentiated issues) identified, and widely shared/disseminated to facilitate replication in other vulnerable areas

 Who finances it?

 |2012||GEF (Project Preparatory Grant)||70,000|

 - Geographic coverage: